ValidMind for validation 3 — Developing a potential challenger

 ✅ Minimum F1 Score Champion Vs Challenger

 The MinimumF1Score test evaluates whether each model’s validation-set F1 score meets a predefined minimum threshold.
-The results table reports the F1 score, threshold, and pass/fail outcome for the evaluated models.
-Two models are shown: log_model_champion with an F1 score of 0.6637 and rf_model with an F1 score of 0.6978, and both are assessed against the same threshold of 0.5.
-The table indicates a passing outcome for both models.
+The results table reports the validation F1 score, the threshold, and the pass/fail outcome for the champion and challenger models.
+In this test run, both models were evaluated against the same threshold of 0.5, with reported F1 scores of 0.6271 for log_model_champion and 0.7096 for rf_model.

 Key insights: